 The climate-related risks and opportunities were evaluated up to 2050, defining the time horizons for likely occurrence as follows: short term (0-3 years), medium term (3-10 years) and long term (10+ years).
 The time horizons selected were driven by our regulatory framework with short term covering the majority of the current price control period, medium term to take us beyond the next price control period and long term for the period to 2050.
-The financial impact of each risk / opportunity aligns with our internal risk management framework (the risks identified feed in the Principal Risk and level 2 risks - see overleaf) with very significant representing an impact of typically \$25m, major representing an impact of typically £8-25m, moderate representing an impact of typically £3-8m and minor representing an impact of typically £500k-£3m.
+The financial impact of each risk / opportunity aligns with our internal risk management framework (the risks identified feed in the Principal Risk and level 2 risks - see overleaf) with very significant representing an impact of typically \$25m, major representing an impact of typically £3-8m and minor representing an impact of typically £500k-£3m.